copybar/getting-started/README.md

 		hello
 	```

-	Each time you paste in a Copybar snippet with the same ELEMENT_ID, then it will show that specific content.
-But, use a new name, like ELEMENT_ID_2, and Copybar creates a new element to edit.
+	Each time you paste in a Copybar snippet with the id as "hello", then it will show that element's content.
+But, use a new name, like "goodbye", and Copybar creates a new element to edit.

 	*element id's must end with '.js'*

 6. Make your own snippet and refresh the browser

 	Since our sample snippet uses our own protected account, you won't be able to edit this element.
-But switch "copybarrista" to a name of your own and reload the page!
-Copybar will create a new account for you and a new element with an 'Add Copy' button to get started.
+Switch "copybarrista" to a name of your own and reload the page.

+	Copybar will create a new account for you with a new element.
+You will see the 'Add Copy' button to get started.

 	*If nothing happened, you might need to do a hard reload.
 It's simple:
 	Mac: command+shift+R